d4rkb4sh8/declaritive-debian/README.md

     Backups:
         Each time the script is run, it creates a timestamped backup of the system-declaration.cfg file in the $HOME/backup directory.

-Backup Directory:

-    The backup folder is automatically created under the user's home directory ($HOME/backup).
-    Backups of the configuration file are saved with timestamps, ensuring that you can restore a previous system state if necessary.

-How to Use:

-    First Run:
-        On the first run, the script will initialize the system-declaration.cfg and take a snapshot of the current system state.